 After those initial early dressmaking disasters I took up running, lost a load of weight, and then discovered Craftsy.
 Taking a few classes there really upped my game when it came to making garments that fit me properly.
 From this period in my sewing career I have a fairly extensive range of cocktail dresses, a steampunk burlesque costume and a corset.
 Yep, technically impressive but not the kind of clothes that really get worn all that often.
 Still, I’m spoiled for choice when choosing clothes for a posh night out.
 Shame that doesn’t happen more than a couple of times a year!

 It wasn’t until I discovered the world of sewing blogs (about four years ago) and the wonderful challenge that is Me Made May that I started to realise the possibilities for making the kind of clothes that I would wear every day.
 It took me a while to get started–getting pregnant with Gabriel put the brakes on temporarily as I knew my body would change size massively over the next couple of years–but in 2016 I finally felt like I had enough me-made items to take part in Me Made May.
 And it was a huge amount of fun.

 This blog’s been going for a couple of years now (first post 23rd January 2015) and I’ve learnt lots along the way.
-I’m now posting most weeks and getting way more organised about my sewing.
-I’m also homing in on my personal style and hoping to get a better ratio of hits to misses in future.
+I’m now posting at least once a week and getting way more organised about my sewing.
+I’m also honing in on my personal style (Rockabilly-Librarian, I like to think of it as) and hoping to get a better ratio of hits to misses in future.
 I haven’t completely vetoed the idea of buying ready-to-wear clothing, but I’m finding these days that I’m way more likely to think first: can I make it myself (in a reasonable timeframe)?

 And here are my two little lovelies, Daisy and Gabriel: